15 Tips for Cooking Thanksgiving While Camping

 Prep What You Can At Home

-While this might feel like cheating, the more you can do in the comfort of a home kitchen, the better your overall experience will be at the campsite.
+While this might feel like cheating, the more you can do in the comfort of your home kitchen, the better your overall experience at the campsite will be.

 Pre-measure and pre-chop anything you can.
-If you’re marinating anything, get it started the night before.
+If you’re marinating anything, start the night before.
 Baking a pumpkin pie?
-Do it in the oven at home and reheat at the campsite.
-Essentially, anything that can be done in advance, should be done in advance.
+Bake it at home and reheat it at the campsite.
+Essentially, anything that can be done in advance should be done in advance.

 Read up on how to pack a cooler so you can safely transport all your prepped and pre-made dishes to your campsite.